11ty/11ty-website/docs/collections.md

 ---
+eleventyNavigation:
+  parent: Working with Templates
-subtitle: Collections
+  key: Collections
+  order: 2
   excerpt: Group, reuse, and sort content in interesting ways.
-tags:
-  - docs-templates
 ---
 # Collections (using Tags)